themejuice/tj/README.md

 [![Code Climate](https://img.shields.io/codeclimate/coverage/github/ezekg/theme-juice-cli.svg?style=flat-square)]()
 [![GitHub license](https://img.shields.io/github/license/ezekg/theme-juice-cli.svg?style=flat-square)](https://github.com/ezekg/theme-juice-cli/blob/master/LICENSE)

 _This project is currently under active development and will not be completely 'stable' per-say until we hit `1.0`.
 Everything here is subject to change without notice, but with that said, we will of course semantically version all of our releases.
-Feel free to contribute to the development with new features or bug fixes._
+Feel free to contribute to the development with new features or bug fixes.
+[View our contributing guidelines](#contributing)_

 ## What is it?
 Theme Juice is a WordPress development command line utility that allows you to scaffold out entire Vagrant development environments in seconds (using [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) as the VM), manage dependencies and build tools, and even handle deployments.